Okay, so you’re human.

 But guess what?

 That all shows up in your LinkedIn profile picture if you don’t put the time and effort into a great headshot.
-Get out of your PJs, put down the iPhone camera, and invest in a beautiful, engaging profile picture that communicates your expertise, personality and professionalism.
+Get out of your PJs, get a haircut, and invest in a profile picture that communicates your expertise, personality and professionalism.

 Here are 5 reasons why you need a new LinkedIn picture.